 The cooktop's contemporary look is enhanced by its Glide Touch digital controls, which let you set heat levels precisely with one swipe.
 There's a built-in timer, and that can be set to time the entire cooktop or to time each element independently.
 For safety, there's the usual hot surface warning indicator, but also a lock-out control to prevent accidental activation by a curious child or a rambunctious pet.
 Some functions, such as LED brightness, touch-control feedback and alarm loudness, can also be customized to some extent.

-What keeps this KitchenAid out of our top spot is that it earns slightly lower ratings overall from owners and many of the reviews we spotted are extremely brief and were submitted for promotional consideration -- something that often skews the ratings upward.
+What keeps this KitchenAid out of our top spot is that it earns slightly lower ratings overall from owners and many of the reviews we spotted are extremely brief, originate from the manufacturer's web site and were submitted in exchange for an incentive such as a free sample or sweepstakes entry -- something that often skews the ratings upward.
 Still, when you dig into the reviews and focus only on those that are verified purchases and were not part of the manufacturer's promotion, the KitchenAid KECC604BSS is clearly a very well-liked cooktop.
 Owners say it's very easy to use and an excellent performer as well.

-The only real quibble we saw regarding the KitchenAid KECC604BSS is the knobs.
-They're on the right side of the cooktop and, while some say that makes this unit very easy to use, others note that it's simply not a very attractive look and they wish they'd gone for a cooktop with digital controls.
+The only real quibble we saw regarding the KitchenAid KECC604BSS are the type of controls -- standard knobs rather than the sleek digital controls found on more upscale-looking cooktops.
+Located on the right side of the cooktop, some do say that they make this unit very easy to use, others note that it's simply not a very attractive look and they wish they'd gone for a cooktop with digital controls.

 On the downside, as with the KitchenAid, it lacks digital controls and we see some comments from people who say it doesn't look as high-end as smoothtops without knobs.
-However, others specifically call out the knobs for their ease of use and for the side location that makes it hard for little hands to reach.
+However, as again is the case with the KitchenAid, others specifically call out the knobs for their ease of use and for the side location that makes it hard for little hands to reach.
 The knobs are dishwasher safe, and the ceramic glass cooktop cleans up with a wipe.
 That said, while the majority of owners report high satisfaction, many of those posting lower scores do so over challenges of keeping their cooktop clean -- a complaint we see about every smoothtop there is.

-Though the Whirlpool cooktop is modestly priced for an appliance with this level of performance and satisfaction, if your budget is tighter still, we found some smoothtop cooktops that are regarded nearly as highly, yet cost even less.
+Though the Whirlpool cooktop is modestly priced for an appliance with this level of performance and satisfaction, and you can often find it on sale for even less, if your budget is tighter still, we found some smoothtop cooktops that are regarded nearly as highly, yet are priced lower still.

 Although the Frigidaire FFEC3024LB is a fairly basic looking smoothtop cooktop -- it only comes in black and has control knobs, not digital controls -- we saw very few complaints about its appearance.
 It seems to be a particularly popular choice for those who are upgrading from an electric coil cooktop -- they say it's really given their kitchen a more modern vibe.
 As with all black smoothtops, we saw the usual complaints of the cooktop showing every smudge, and confusion over how to keep it clean, something we give some advice about in the buying guide of this report.